 - Entering the workforce after graduation

 Graduates who secure suitable employment may transition from a Student Pass to an Employment Pass, creating a long-term pathway to residence and, eventually, PR.
+For investors seeking residency through qualifying capital deployment, see our overview of Singapore residency by investment options.

 Source: Ministry of Manpower (MOM), Singapore Passes and Permits